cmu-spacecraft-design-build-fly-2023/CubeGNC/README.md

 ```
 ## Documentation

-See examples/examples_spacecraft.py for a simple example
+See examples/example_spacecraft.py for a simple example

-## TODO
-- Sensor models: Magnetometer, Gyro, Camera outputs
-- Magnetorquer
-- Atmospheric drag - switch to nrlmsise00 for the density model
-- Unit tests